Adapting MLLMs for Nuanced Video Retrieval: Conclusion and Discussion

-\paragraph{Data size.} NLI~\cite{gao2021simcse} has 275K text triplets.
-As shown in the main paper, with only 10K samples, we achieve strong performance on temporally sensitive chiral actions as well as other benchmarks.
-However, it is natural to ask: does performance improve with more data?
-To test this, we fix the composition of NLI:Ego4D to be 0.9:0.1 and vary the total number of samples from $n{=}5000, \ldots, 200000$.
+\asubsection{Ablation on data size} NLI~\cite{gao2021simcse} is made up of 275K text triplets.
+Since we fine-tune an MLLM which has already been pre- and post-trained on millions of samples, we question the need for such a large text dataset for contrastive training~\cite{liu2025lamra,xu2024fine}.
+We focus on temporal retrieval on CiA-SSv2 subset for this experiment.
+We only use temporal nuance triplets in training.
+We fix the composition of NLI:Ego4D to be 0.9:0.1 and vary the total number of samples from $n{=}5000, \ldots, 200000$.
 We plot the avg.\ accuracy on the \textit{Chiral} split on SSv2 in \cref{fig:data-size}.
 We also plot the total GPU hours (Quadro RTX 8000) alongside the performance.
 The performance does not change significantly as data size increases.
-Thus, we pick $n{=}10,000$ that can be trained within an hour with 8 GPUs.
+Thus, we pick $n{=}20,000$ as a reasonable data size that can be trained within an hour with 8 GPUs.
 Another reason for using low number of samples is that since we are fine-tuning the LLM weights with contrastive loss, we want to ensure that the model does not drift too far away from the base model.
 Training on a larger dataset reduces loss on this dataset but suffers generalization on other benchmarks.

-\paragraph{Data composition.} For data composition, we fix the total number of samples to $n{=}10,000$ but vary the proportion of text samples from Ego4D that is composed with those from NLI.
-In \cref{fig:data-composition}, we plot the avg.\ (across $t{\rightarrow} v, v{\rightarrow} t$) performance on the chiral split ($y$-axis) vs the non-chiral split ($x$-axis) on SSv2.
-Let $\alpha \in [0, 1]$ be the fraction of Ego4D data used during TARA fine-tuning. $\alpha$ is shown beside each scatter point in \cref{fig:data-composition}.
-We find that using $0.1 \leq \alpha \leq 0.6$ achieves best trade-off.
-The models corresponding to $\alpha \in \{0.1, 0.2, \ldots, 0.6\}$ perform similarly but note that as $\alpha$ increases, the additional cost (\eg, of replacing subjects with an LLM) increases.
-Furthermore, using $\alpha{=}0.1$ shows slightly better generalization on other datasets (Charades, EPIC as shown in \cref{fig:compare-alpha}).
-Thus, we pick $\alpha{=}0.1$ to build our fine-tuning dataset.

-\paragraph{Statistical significance over multiple runs.} To establish statistical significance, we fine-tune with $n{=}10,000$ samples with ratio of NLI:Ego4D as $0.9{:}0.1$ multiple times ($k{=}5$) with different random seeds.
-Note that the key change is the training dataset which is sampled randomly each time.
-We evaluate the trained models on SSv2 and report numbers in \cref{tab:stddev}.
-The performance is robust across random seeds with low standard deviation.